hamdaniel/Swapster/README.md

 ## Notes

-- LAN discovery currently probes hosts using ARP/ping + `ncat` magic probe.
+- LAN discovery probes hosts using ARP/ping + `ncat` magic probe.
 - The installer expects `swapster.exe` to be in the same folder as `installer.bat` when run.